grip-on-software/monetdb-import/Database_structure.md

         value increases.
 This is true if a higher value is better, false if a lower value is better, or NULL if it is not known or not applicable for the metric.
-    -   **perfect** - INT: The perfect value of the metric (there are no better values possible, indicated by a light green color in the quality report).
+    -   **perfect** - FLOAT: The perfect value of the metric (there are no better values possible, indicated by a light green color in the quality report).
 This is NULL if the perfect value is not known.
-    -   **target** - INT: The target value of the metric (values equal or better to the target are indicated by a green color in the quality report).
+    -   **target** - FLOAT: The target value of the metric (values equal or better to the target are indicated by a green color in the quality report).
 This is NULL if the target value is not known.
-    -   *low_target*' - INT: The low target value of the metric (values equal or better than the low target, but worse than the target, are indicated by a yellow color in the quality report, while worse values are indicated by a red value).
+    -   **low_target** - FLOAT: The low target value of the metric (values equal or better than the low target, but worse than the target, are indicated by a yellow color in the quality report, while worse values are indicated by a red value).
 This is NULL if the low target value is not known.

 ## Docker dashboard tables (BigBoat)